 The primary income measure used for assessing segment performance and making operating decisions is earnings before interest and income taxes.
-Intersegment selling prices approximate market prices.
-Accounting method differences between segment reporting and the consolidated financial statements are primarily management fees allocated to segments based on a percentage of sales and the accounting for pension and other retirement plans.
-Corporate and other includes corporate operations, stock compensation expense, acquisition related costs and other items.
+Certain expenses are reported at Corporate, including stock compensation expense and a portion of pension and postretirement benefit costs.
+Corporate and other includes unallocated corporate expenses, acquisition/divestiture costs, first year acquisition accounting charges (which include fair value adjustments related to inventory, backlog and deferred revenue) and other items.
 Corporate assets are primarily comprised of cash and equivalents, investments and certain fixed assets.
 Summarized below is information about the Company's operations by business segment and by geography.